flintoftid/aegboxts/ReadMe.md

   - Absent, i.e. no loading (A0).

-  - A cube of lossy dielctric on the back left corner of he box floor (A1).
+  - A cube of lossy dielectric on the back left corner of he box floor (A1).

-  - A cube of lossy dielctric in the centre of he box floor (A2).
+  - A cube of lossy dielectric in the centre of he box floor (A2).

 Models for the materials are provided in the specification.